 Yes indeed, you can eat radish greens.
 In fact, they are super nutritious and delicious, tasting much like their relatives turnip greens or mustard.
 So how come many of us have never tasted this culinary delight?
 Many varieties of radish have foliage peppered with slight hairs.
 When eaten, these hairs assault the tongue with an unpleasant prickly sensation.
 This is no doubt a defense of the plant which, after all, does not want to be eaten; it wants to continue to mature into seed pods.
-Seed pods, by the way, which are also edible!
+Seed

 There are, however, a number of radish varieties that claim to be “hairless,” apparently making them excellent choices for salad greens.
 I love the idea of using the entire plant and White Icicle, Shunkyo Semi-Long, Perfecto and Red Head are all radish types that can be grown not only for the root, but also the delicious greens.
 Some seed catalogues that specialize in Asian veggies even have a category called leaf radish.
 These radishes, such as Four Season and Hybrid Pearl Leaf, are grown primarily for the foliage which is used in Korea for making kimchee.